Center-for-Computational-Psychiatry/course_spice/modules/index.md

 ### (1) Fundamentals of Computational Psychiatry and Neuroscience

-This component provides students with an introduction to computational psychiatry and neuroscience.
-Students will participate in lectures, discussions, and hands-on activities.
-The primary aim of this course is to provide students with a basic understanding of computational psychiatry and neuroscience concepts for application to their research project.

 This course will cover the relationship between the brain, behavior, and cognition.
-We will begin with foundations in neuroanatomy, psychiatry and research methods, building towards an understanding of complex cognitive processes investigated in the field.
+We will begin with foundational neuroanatomy and physiology, building towards an understanding of complex cognitive processes.
 We will analyze how disruptions in neural processes can lead to neurological and psychiatric disorders.
+Research methods used in neuroscience will be covered, with a focus on computational psychiatry and how it complements and diverges from traditional approaches.

 | Computational Psychiatry and Neuroscience | Description | Slides |
 |-------------------------------------------|-------------|--------|